 Student Participation: All students at the designated grade levels are required to participate with the following exceptions:

 - Students who participate in the alternate assessments.

 - ELA only—English learners who are in their first 12 months of attending a school in the United States.

 Content and Format: The Smarter Balanced Summative Assessments which are delivered by computer consist of two sections: a computer-adaptive test and a performance task based on the California Content Standards for English Language Arts and Mathematics.
 The computer-adaptive section includes a range of items types such as selected response, constructed response, table, fill-in, graphing, etc. The performance tasks are extended activities that measure a student’s ability to integrate knowledge and skills across multiple standards—a key component of college and career readiness.

 Alternate assessments for English Language Arts, Mathematics in grades three through eight and eleven and Science in grades five, eight and once in grades 10, 11 or 12.

 Student Participation: Students with significant cognitive disabilities who are unable to take the Smarter Balanced Summative Assessments even with accessibility supports and whose Individualized Education Program (IEP) indicates assessment with an alternate test.

 Content and Format: The content of the alternate assessment will be based on alternate achievement standards derived from the California Content Standards for students with the most significant cognitive disabilities.
-The alternate assessments are anticipated to be delivered on the computer, with a field test preceding the operational administration.

 California Science Test (CAST)